pranath/blog/_posts/2021-04-04-ai-human-preferences.md

 Again this book generated very good reviews, was very popular, and might fall into the category of 'Contemporary fiction'.
 What are some common things to note about all of these books with a high latent factor 1?

--They are all very popular and have great critical acclaim -2 of these books turned into films, and the third is currently being adapted for film.
+- They are all very popular and have great critical acclaim
+- 2 of these books turned into films, and the third is currently being adapted for film.
--All 3 have a theme of a huge personal tragedy, which the protagonist is successful in overcoming and rising above by themselves
+- All 3 have a theme of a huge personal tragedy, which the protagonist is successful in overcoming and rising above by themselves

 So lets bear this in mind, while we look at books with the lowest latent factor 1, on the far left of the chart.
 For example we have 'A painted house' the synopsis of this being: